isocialPractice/html-dwt-cmd-template/CLI-TRANSFORMATION.md

 ## Overview

-The html-dwt-cmd-template project has been successfully transformed from a VS Code extension into a command-line tool while preserving all core functionality.
+The html-dwt-cmd-template project has been successfully transformed from a VS Code extension [html-dwt-template](https://github.com/isocialPractice/html-dwt-template)into a command-line tool while preserving all core functionality.
 The transformation uses a platform abstraction layer that allows the same core logic to work in both VS Code and CLI environments.

 ## What Was Completed